The Essential Guide to Email Retention Policy

 Having an email retention policy in place allows you to retain important customer information for the legally defined amount of time.
-Whenever you’re looking at businesses to store your emails using email archiving software, you need to make sure their policy is comprehensive and follows country and industry regulations.
+Whenever you’re looking at businesses to store your emails using email archiving software, you need to make sure their policy is comprehensive and follows industry regulations and email retention law.

 What is an email retention policy?

 An email retention policy is defined as a policy that states how long an email should remain in your email archiving server before being deleted automatically.
 This isn’t something that is just decided, though, as the length of time is determined and influenced by laws and regulations within each country and sector.

 Why do you need an email retention policy?

 Businesses should have an email retention policy.
 There are a number of reasons for this, aside from legislative necessity: